 -h --help Print help information

--v --vspecdir path to vspec root directory.
-Default:
+-r --rootdir path to vspec root directory.
+Default: Vehicle/Truck/

--c --saveconf Saves the configured vspec file with extension .conf.
+-v --vspec Saves the configured .vspec2 files with extension

--e --enumSubstitute Substitute enum links to Datatype tree with actual
+-p --preventEnumSubst Prevent substitution of enum links to Datatype tree

 The -m command line option is used to set which VSS-tools exporter the configured tree should have.
 The value ‘all’ leads to that all the exporters that are compatible with the HIM configurator are executed.
 If not used the default is ‘all’.

-The -v command line option is used to set the path to the tree that should be used as input for the configuration.
+The -r command line option is used to set the path to the tree that should be used as input for the configuration.
 The path is relative to the tree directory, and should have the slash ‘/’ character at the end of the path.
-If not used the default is ‘Heavyduty/Tractor/’.
+If not used the default is ‘Vehicle/Truck/’.

-The -e command line option is used if substitution is not desired of the external datatype references with the actual enum definitions from the common Datatypes tree in the generated tree(s).
+The -p command line option is used if substitution is not desired of the external datatype references with the actual enum definitions from the common Datatypes tree in the generated tree(s).
+However, VSS-tools currently does not accept this syntax.

 The HIM configurator enables a model where a “super tree” covering all variations that a vehicle may be equipped with, e. g. propulsion technology like ICE, PHEV, EV, etc. can be defined in the vspec files, then the HIM configurator can be used to create a “variant specific” vehicle signal tree from the variation point configuration in the himConfiguration.json file.